wolakdav/StopSpotDataPipeline/docs/ete-test.md

   - `pipeline_hostname`				[URL to the server that holds database with output information]
   - `pipeline_db_name`				[Name of the database on the server that contain output information]
   - `pipeline_schema`				[Name of the schema which holds output information. *RECOMMEND*: test_yourOutputDbName]
+  - `output_path`           [Path to csv output.
+Default is output/csv/]
+  - `output_type`           [Where output will be put.
+Default is aperture.
+Test changes the output to csv when testing csv output]